The 14th European Wave and Tidal Energy Conference

 The selection is a two-stage process:

 - Stage 1: Abstract review: First, a short abstract (max.
 500 words) must be submitted by the author through the paper submission web page.
-Abstract submission closes on 29 January 2021.
 A selection Committee will examine all the abstracts submitted during this first period to ensure suitability with respect to the EWTEC criteria.
 Papers falling outside the scope of EWTEC (as defined by the thematic tracks), papers consisting of commercial advertisement without any scientific or technical added value , or without novelty (except review papers), will be rejected.

-- Stage 2: Paper review: Authors of accepted abstracts will then submit their full paper through the conference portal before the deadline.
+- Stage 2: Paper review: Authors of accepted abstracts will then submit their full paper through the conference portal by 28 May 2021 (extended deadline).

 (1) Download one of the templates opposite in your preferred format – it contains detailed guidance.